 Stress is one of the biggest health challenges we face today.
 While a small amount of positive stress can be good for us, ongoing chronic stress can lead to or exacerbate many serious health problems.
-And with Coronavirus also currently testing the health and well-being of the globe, it's become increasingly difficult to remain free from stress, with many of us noticing our stress and anxiety levels rise accordingly.
+And with Coronavirus still testing the health and well-being of the globe, it's become increasingly difficult to remain free from stress, with many of us noticing our anxiety levels are on the rise.

 Indeed, in the US, more than 55 per cent of people claim to feel stressed during the day, a figure that’s well above the global average (35 per cent).
 Meanwhile, in the UK, nearly 75 per cent of adults say they have felt overwhelmed by stress at some point over the past year.

-Since stress is so widespread, you may wonder if it’s possible to become free from stress at all.
-While that may seem hard to achieve, there are definitely things you can do to reduce your stress levels that do not require a great deal of time or money.
-Here are 11 ideas you can try to reduce stress and start to feel the benefits quickly.
+Since stress is so widespread, you may wonder if it really is possible to become free from stress.
+While that may seem hard to achieve, there are definitely things you can do to reduce your stress and anxiety levels that do not require a great deal of time or money.
+Here are 11 ideas you can try to reduce stress and start to feel calm quickly.

-One of the first steps you can take is creating a stress-free environment.
+One of the simpler (and more enjoyable) steps you can take is creating a stress-free environment.
 We can’t always do that at large scale, but there are little things you can do in you home and personal working space.
 Indoor plants, as humble as they may seem, have become increasingly popular recently and for good reason – they can boost enormously your ability to cope with stress.

 Plants may reduce blood pressure and stress levels shutterstock/Amilao